 Can the published Mines RTP change after the brand launches the game?

 The brand-published Mines RTP target is the configured value at the time of audit.
 Operators can in principle update the multiplier ladder in a future build.
-We have not observed disruptive Mines RTP changes within recent audit cycles.
+We have not observed structurally different Mines RTP changes within recent audit cycles.
 The 90-day re-verification cycle catches any drift.

 How much does the Mines RTP gap actually cost across a year?